Viljami Sinisalo: Club career

-Sinisalo spent his youth career with Hyvinkään Palloseura, HJK and FC Honka, and made his senior league debut for FC Espoo in June 2017, aged only 15.
+Sinisalo spent his youth career with HyPS, HJK and Honka, and made his senior league debut for FC Espoo in third-tier level Kakkonen in June 2017, aged only 15.

+Aston Villa

-He joined Aston Villa's academy in 2018, and was a regular player in their under-18 and under-23 sides before joining Ayr United in the Scottish Championship on loan until the end of the season on 25 September 2020.
+He joined the U21 academy at Steve Bruce's Aston Villa in 2018, and was a regular player in their under-18 and under-23 sides.

+Ayr United (loan)

+On 25 September 2020, Sinisalo joined Ayr United in the Scottish Championship on loan until the end of the season.
 He made his Ayr United debut on 6 October 2020, in a 5–2 away Scottish League Cup victory over Albion Rovers.
 On 8 April 2021, Sinisalo's loan was cut short, after he suffered a groin injury and returned to Aston Villa.

+Return to Villa

 On 6 July 2021, Sinisalo was amongst several Academy players who were given new professional contracts.
 One year on, on 6 July 2022, Sinisalo renewed his Aston Villa contract once again.

+Burton Albion (loan)

 On 11 July 2022, Sinisalo signed for League One club Burton Albion on a season-long loan.
 He made his debut on 9 August 2022, in a 2–0 EFL Cup defeat to Rochdale.
 The loan was ended early and Sinisalo returned to Villa on 1 January 2023.
+He made a total of eight appearances for the League One outfit.

+Exeter City (loan)

+On 19 July 2023, Sinisalo joined Exeter City on a season-long loan.
+He was given the number 1 shirt, and got a clean sheet on his debut, a 3–0 League One victory over Wycombe Wanderers on 5 August 2023.
+During the season, Sinisalo made 50 appearances for the club in all competitions combined, recording 14 clean sheets.
+He was named The Player of the Year by the players and by the supporters of Exeter City, additionally winning four other awards in the club's end of season gala on 29 April 2024.

+Celtic

+On 16 July 2024, Sinisalo signed for Scottish Premiership club Celtic on a five-year deal for an undisclosed fee, reported to be £1 million.
+He was given the number 12 shirt.
+On 8 February 2025, he made his debut for the club in a 5–0 home victory against Raith Rovers in the Scottish Cup.
+Following an injury to Kasper Schmeichel whilst on international duty, Sinisalo made his league debut in a 3–0 home victory against Hearts on 29 March 2025.
+After the game, his performance was praised by Celtic manager Brendan Rodgers, who called him "excellent".

 International career

+Youth

 Sinisalo has played for Finland at under-17 and under-19 levels.
 On 17 November 2020, he made his debut for the Under-21s in a UEFA European Under-21 Championship qualifier against Malta.
 Sinisalo was named Finland U21's captain for their 15 November 2021 UEFA European Under-21 Championship qualifier against Estonia.
+In December 2022, Sinisalo was named Finland's U21 Player of the Year for 2022.